kazamori/backlog-github-integration-action/README.md

 1. Set Secrets for Backlog

+For Backlog:

+* secrets.BACKLOG_FQDN
+* secrets.BACKLOG_API_KEY
+* secrets.BACKLOG_PROJECT_KEY

-You can use [secrets.GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) without configuring.
+For GitHub, you can use [secrets.GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) without configuring.

 See the below example for detail.

 2. Create workflow for pull request in your repository.